 The digital interface unit at the surface has inputs for the down the hole sonde, three surface geophones and the trigger.
+This unit also reads pulses from a depth encoder to provide depth information to the software.
 Collected data is output to a PC via the USB port.
 The acquisition software allows for data viewing and stacking.
 The generated SEG2 files can then be imported into most commercial seismic processing software.

 Weight / length: 15 kg / 1.69 m

 Surface Sensors: 3 geophones with simultaneous recording Seismic Source: Not included (Please enquire)

 Trigger: From suitable source (e.g. surface geophone)

 Press./Temp.
 Max.
 20 MPa / 100ºC

 Data acquisition: Max.
 16s record length / 14 bit resolution on a 500 microsecond sample interval. (or 16 bit resolution without the hydrophone)